karanpratapsingh/system-design/README.md

 **What is the difference between Netflix's Open Connect and a traditional Content Delivery Network (CDN)?**

-Netflix Open Connect is our purpose-built [Content Delivery Network (CDN)](https://karanpratapsingh.com/courses/system-design/content-delivery-network) responsible for serving Netflix's video traffic.
+Netflix Open Connect is a purpose-built [Content Delivery Network (CDN)](https://karanpratapsingh.com/courses/system-design/content-delivery-network) responsible for serving Netflix's video traffic.
 Around 95% of the traffic globally is delivered via direct connections between Open Connect and the ISPs their customers use to access the internet.

 Currently, they have Open Connect Appliances (OCAs) in over 1000 separate locations around the world.
 In case of issues, Open Connect Appliances (OCAs) can failover, and the traffic can be re-routed to Netflix servers.